Key Takeaways

 Although wireless telephone entry systems are a significant improvement, they still have limits, such as storage issues and a lack of modernity.

-The three main limitations of wireless telephone entry systems are:
+The three main limitations of telephone entry systems are:

-• They aren’t cloud-based.
-Wireless telephone entry systems aren’t cloud-based, which means property staff can’t manage the system or update the tenant directory remotely from any device.
+- They aren’t cloud-based.
+Wireless telephone entry systems aren’t cloud-based, so property staff can’t manage the system or update the tenant directory remotely from any device.
 At best, staff must download software to update the system from a single computer.
 Additionally, these entry systems can’t integrate with your existing property management software or smart home devices.

-• They don’t have video capabilities.
+- They don’t have video capabilities.
 Telephone entry systems don’t have enough bandwidth for video calls.
-Of the few that do have cameras, the wired/wireless connection isn’t robust enough to transfer big video files.
+Of the few with cameras, the wired/wireless connection isn’t robust enough to transfer big video files.
 So, residents can’t see or identify visitors before granting them access.

-• Only offer one method of access.
-Wireless telephone entry systems offer only one way of granting property access: a phone call.
-Further, unlike Internet Protocol (IP) intercom systems, residents can’t open doors or gates with more than one method.
+- Only offer one method of access.
+Telephone entry systems offer only one way of granting property access: a phone call.
+Further, unlike Internet Protocol (IP) intercom systems, residents can’t open doors or gates using multiple methods.

 What is the alternative to telephone entry systems?